Quick Article Guide

 In a non-guaranteed policy, the cost of coverage will often increase every year or two.
 This can wreak havoc on an older adult’s finances at a time in life when they do not have the capability to increase their income and afford a more expensive policy.
 With a guaranteed policy, even as you age, your premium is fixed.
-You can guarantee your premium to age 90, 95, or 100.
+You can guarantee your premium to age 90, 95, 100, or even 121.

 Your Coverage Isn’t Tied to an Investment

 In order for a non-guaranteed policy to hold at the same rate you were quoted, the investment has to perform well.
 Unfortunately, many policies don’t perform as expected, especially with the way interest rates have plummeted over the past few decades.